-The itchy red bumps came out of nowhere and you’re wondering whether this mystery rash is something you need to show to your doctor or if you can soothe it away with over-the-counter salves.
+The itchy red bumps came out of nowhere and it's unclear whether the mystery rash is something that needs a doctor or if it can be soothed away with over-the-counter salves.
 And with summer in full swing, it's open season for rashes.

 One important rule of thumb is to seek help if the rash came with other symptoms.